Erudika/scoold/README.md

 ```
 This is required for authentication requests to be redirected back to the origin.

+## Spaces

+Spaces are a way to organize users and question into isolated groups.
+There's a default space, which is publicly
+accessible by default.
+Each user can belong to one or more spaces, but a question can only belong to a single space.
+Access to a space is given by an administrator.
+You can bulk edit users' spaces and also move a question to a different
+space.

 ## LDAP configuration

 LDAP authentication is initiated with a request like this `GET /signin?provider=ldap&access_token=username:password`.